digitalie/training-js-luhn/README.md

 3. Run `npm test` to test your algorithm with test data
 4. Implement Luhn algorithm to pass all the tests

+## Prerequisites

+1. Basic understanding of programming
+2. Node.js installed on you machine
+3. Basic git skills to clone this repository